DIY Lindor Truffles: A Homemade Recipe

 Extra Nutritional Information

-The average calorie count in a Lindor Truffle is 79, where the calories in these homemade chocolates is pretty skyrocketing!
+The average calorie count in a Lindor Truffle is 79, where the calories in these homemade chocolates are pretty huge!
 So while these sugary treats are delicious beyond measure, make sure you don't overdo it!
 Luckily, these chocolates are incredibly satisfying and just one is enough for a day.

 Come up with your own Lindor Truffle idea?
 Post it in the comments below!